Chinese Shar-Pei exercise & Fitness Guide

 How much exercise does a Chinese Shar-Pei need?
 Activity recommendations for this medium moderate-energy non-sporting breed.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+The Chinese Shar-Pei typically weighs 45-60 lbs and lives 8-12 yrs; the breed has its own set of quirks, and outcomes track closely to how well the owner understands them.
 Living with a Chinese Shar-Pei means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Genetic Health Considerations: The Chinese Shar-Pei breed has documented susceptibility to skin infections, entropion, Shar-Pei fever.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.